KarlFreiwald/SE4AI/README.md

    - Purpose: Implementing a neural trojan attack and evaluating its impact on the model.

 5. **MeanImageComputation.ipynb**:
-   - Purpose: (To be written) This notebook will compute the mean images for analysis purposes.
+   - Purpose: This notebook will compute the mean images for analysis purposes.

 6. **SPC.ipynb**:
    - Purpose: Checking scale consistency on example images to assess if it might be a method for trojan detection.